mkernik/drum_tools/tools_development/README.md

 This folder contains experiments in ways to distribute scripts as GUI tools to curators at the Data Repository at the University of Minnesota (DRUM)

 ## Features
-There are two version of the tool, both with options to:
+There are two version of a combined tool, both with options to:
 * download files associated with a submission
 * create a metadata log
 * create a readme